pha4ge/wastewater-guidance/guidance_docs/DataSharing-GuidanceDoc.md

 **Metadata/Contextual data:**
 To ensure that wastewater data is re-usable and interpretable by others, we provide recommendations on the inclusion of basic attributes associated with the sample.
 These include information on the contributing catchment (e.g., population size, location), sample collection approach (e.g. grab, passive, composite), laboratory methods (e.g., sequencing platform), and other virus quantification (e.g., concentration of pathogen and fecal indicator for normalization).

-PHA4GE has developed a list of essential and optional contextual data fields for wastewater genomic surveillance([https://github.com/cidgoh/Wastewater\_Contextual\_Data\_Specification](https://github.com/cidgoh/Wastewater_Contextual_Data_Specification)).
+PHA4GE has developed a list of essential and optional contextual data fields for wastewater genomic surveillance([PHA4GE Wastewater Contextual Data Specification](https://github.com/pha4ge/Wastewater_Contextual_Data_Specification)).
 This resource provides extensive discussion on the relevance of contextual data and its role in ensuring the utility of data for later analyses.

 **Dissemination and communication**
 While sharing of raw data is key to ensuring transparent and collaborative public health surveillance, perhaps the most important type of data sharing is sharing of results with stakeholders and the general public.
 One of the most effective ways to do this is to build a web dashboard that provides distilled data and visualizations.